wordslab-org/wordslab-notebooks/README.md

 The simplest way to set up a GPU-accelerated workspace on your local PC to develop and test AI applications.

 What you need
-- a computer with a x64 processor (Intel or AMD) and at least 8 GB of RAM
+- a computer with a **x64 processor** (Intel or AMD) and at least 8 GB of RAM
 - a disk with at least 20 GB space free (50 GB recommended)
-- a Nvidia GPU if you want to train and use powerful deep learning models (RTX 3060 or higher recommended)
+- a **Nvidia GPU** if you want to train and use powerful deep learning models (RTX 3060 or higher recommended)
 - Windows 10 or 11 (up to date with the latest updates) or Ubuntu Linux 22.04 or 24.04
 - Windows only: administrator privileges to install the Windows Subsystem for Linux on your machine if it is not already available

 What you will get
-- a fully featured AI development environment based on Jupyterlab notebooks and popular tools and extensions
+- a fully featured AI development environment based on **Jupyterlab notebooks** and popular tools and extensions
 - a consistent installation of all the GPU-accelerated libraries you need to start your projects right away (see list below)
 - scripts and tutorials to guide you through the whole development lifecycle (with Github and Huggingface)
-- all that with a one click install contained in a single directory on your machine
+- all that with a **one click install** contained in a single directory on your machine

+WARNING: this local AI development environment is meant to be used **at home, on a computer used by a single user**
+- ease of use was prioritized for this specific context
+- **no access control or security measures** are implemented

 ## Windows installation instructions

 ### 1. Choose the parent directory where you want to install wordslab-notebooks

-For example if you choose the parent directory: C:\\wordslab, all files (software, your data, later downloads) will be stored inside: C:\\wordslab\\**wordslab-notebooks**.
+If you choose the parent directory: *C:\\wordslab*

+All files (the software, your data and later downloads) will be stored inside: *C:\\wordslab\\**wordslab-notebooks***

 Check that there is enough space on the disk: **20 GB minimum**, 50 GB recommended.
 If you plan to download 100 GB of software and data for your project, you will need 100 (project) + 20 (wordslab-notebooks) = 120 GB of disk space.

 Make sure that the directory you choose is not automatically mirrored in the cloud by a tool like OneDrive or DropBox.
-The virtual machine disk is represented by a single file which gets very large and changes constantly.
+The virtual machine disk is is stored as a single file which can get very large and changes constantly.

-#### 2. Open a Windows Terminal and navigate to the parent directory
+### 2. Open a Windows Terminal and navigate to the parent directory

 If the Windows Subsystem for Linux is already installed on your machine: press the [Win + x] keys to open the Quick link menu, then the [i] key to open a Terminal without elevated privileges.